arantebw/sto-rosario-handicrafts/README.md

 # ecommerce-platform

-The eCommerce Platform template project of the Alpha Software House.
+The eCommerce Platform template project for the 2422 Software House.

 ## Requirements

-- Node.js >= 18
+- Node >= 18

 ## Getting Started